fonluiz/alocca/README.md

 # ALOCCA

-Alocca is a web system that helps department coordinators of universities allocate professors, classes and courses every  semester.
+Alocca is a web system that helps department coordinators of universities allocate professors, classes and classrooms every  semester.

 ## Developers